-7.1.
-The headteacher/principal will:
+7.1 The headteacher/principal will:

-- Ensure that all pupils receive their legal entitlement of religious education. - Ensure RE provision reflects the Church of England Statement of Entitlement.

-- Ensure all teachers know what should be taught in religious education, what resources are available, and what standards of attainment and progress are expected at the end of each Key Stage. - Monitor and review the implementation of this policy and associated units of work. - Monitor the quality and effectiveness of teaching and learning in RE and pupils' progress and standards. - Ensure there are rigorous assessment systems in place to enable teachers and pupils to measure the quality of the curriculum and its impact. - Liaise with the Trust Director of Ethos and Church Schools alongside Local Governors to provide feedback on the monitoring and impact of RE across the school/academy. - Ensure they follow school safeguarding procedures and a suitability process, for when visitors are invited into RE lessons.
+- Ensure that all pupils receive their legal entitlement of religious education. - Ensure RE provision reflects the Church of England Statement of Entitlement. - Ensure all teachers know what should be taught in religious education, what resources are available, and what standards of attainment and progress are expected at the end of each Key Stage. - Monitor and review the implementation of this policy and associated units of work. - Monitor the quality and effectiveness of teaching and learning in RE and pupils' progress and standards. - Ensure there are rigorous assessment systems in place to enable teachers and pupils to measure the quality of the curriculum and its impact. - Liaise with local Governors (in particular with the Church School Distinctiveness Link Governor, where one has been assigned) to provide feedback on the monitoring and impact of RE across the school/academy. - Ensure they follow school safeguarding procedures and a suitability process, for when visitors are invited into RE lessons.

-7.2.
-The RE Subject Leader will:
+7.2 The RE Subject Leader will:

-- Ensure RE provision reflects the Church of England Statement of Entitlement. - Monitor the quality and effectiveness of teaching and learning in RE and pupils' progress and standards. - Support colleagues by sharing new ideas and pedagogy, to help develop their subject confidence and expertise through CPD opportunities and support sessions. - Seek opportunities to share effective practice locally and regionally and engage in professional development for themselves and other staff members. - Oversee the RE budget and monitor RE resources to ensure they are kept and stored respectfully and replaced where necessary. - Ensure they follow school safeguarding procedures and a suitability process, for when visitors are invited into RE lessons. - Match work to pupils' needs, through following the Trust's SEND policy.
+- Ensure RE provision reflects the Church of England Statement of Entitlement. - Monitor the quality and effectiveness of teaching and learning in RE and pupils' progress and standards. - Support colleagues by sharing new ideas and pedagogy, to help develop their subject confidence and expertise through CPD opportunities and support sessions. - Seek opportunities to share effective practice locally and regionally and engage in professional development for themselves and other staff members. - Oversee the RE budget and monitor RE resources to ensure they are kept and stored respectfully and replaced where necessary. - Ensure they follow school safeguarding procedures and a suitability process, for when visitors are invited into RE lessons. - Match work to pupils' needs, through following the Trust's SEND Policy.
 Teachers should be alert to the fact that some pupils have special and deep experience of a religion through family practice.
 This of course may not relate to their general educational ability.